top of page

 • Assuming time alone will “teach them”

-An anxious dog does not habituate to panic.
-It rehearses it.
+An anxious dog does not habituate to panic; it rehearses it.

 Separation anxiety is not about how much your dog loves you.
 It’s about whether your dog knows how to exist confidently without you.
+When independence, structure, and communication are built correctly, most dogs do not just tolerate being alone—they relax.
+And that is the real goal.

 Comments